netrisai/docs/network-policies.rst

 Click Advanced to expand the BGP neighbor add/edit window.

+.. csv-table:: BGP Peer Fields - Advanced
+   :file: tables/advanced-bgp.csv
+   :widths: 25, 75
+   :header-rows: 0

 * **Neighbor address** - IP address of the neighbor when peering with the loopback IP address instead of the interface IP address. (aka Multihop).
 * **Update source** - When Multihop BGP peering is used, it allows the operator to choose one of the loopback IP addresses of the SoftGate node as a BGP speaker source IP address.
 * **BGP password** - Password for the BGP session.
 * **Allowas-in** - Define the number of allowed occurrences of the self AS number in the received BGP NLRI to consider it valid. (normally 0)
 * **Default Originate** - Originate default route to the current neighbor.